In this explainer, we will learn how to recall the characteristics of organisms belonging to the kingdom Fungi.

 A haploid cell is a cell that only has a single set of chromosomes (n).

-A diploid cell contains two sets of chromosomes (2n).
+A diploid cell is a cell that has two complete sets of chromosomes (2n), arranged into homologous pairs.

 Kingdom Fungi is a large taxonomic group, containing many species.
 To help understand these species, biologists have further divided this group into smaller groups, known as phyla.
 Let’s take a look at these phyla and their defining features, given in Table 1 below.